eoncarlyle/januaryplayground/README.md

 ## Active Topic Notes

+### New deadlock
+- `a9ea0f6`: ~~the orchestrator needs to reclaim shares~~ when liquidating accounts, redistributing them to spawned noise traders
+- Otherwise there is effectivley a deadlock where a bunch of liquidiated noise traders can hold onto trades
+- The best way to handle this is the noise trader selling prior to exiting - much simpler than manual share handling

 ### To Do
 - Very basic public frontend showing the following: I don't think that the authenticated frontend are really necessary, although they would be nice to fix at some point - definitely keep the components around though
     ~~- Quote changes~~